ysedx1102/F1tenth-Hackathon-Nanyang-Drifters/README.md

 ```
 Change the `Spielberg_map` to `Nuerburgring_map`

 and then press `Ctrl+X` to exit.
 Press "Y" to save your changes.
+Click `Enter` to confirm the file name and exit.

 ## 5. Now, before launching the simulator again,
 rebuild the workplace: